Multi-Format Video Player for Audio Workstationsmore tutorials...

-VidPlayVST is a plugin for producers composing music synchronised to video.
+VidPlayVST is a plug-in for producers composing music synchronised to video.
 It uses FFmpeg, which is an Open Source library of tools for working with video and audio data in multiple formats.
-The plugin is able to open and play video files in any format supported by FFmpeg (as of August 2016).
+The plug-in is able to open and play video files in any format supported by FFmpeg.

 If you have a video file formatted with any freely licensed codec, then VidPlayVST will probably be able to open and play it.

-By default video playback starts at time zero in the host transport.
-Optionally, a MIDI note C can be sent to the plugin to cue the start of the video.
+- By default video start synchronises to time zero in the host transport.
+Optionally, a MIDI note C can be used to trigger playback at any other project position.

-Distribution downloads are available for Microsoft Windows (version 7 up) and Apple OSX/macOS (version 10.7 up), in 32-bit and 64-bit compilations.
+Distribution downloads are available for Windows (version 7 or later) and OSX/macOS (version 10.8 or later), in 32-bit and 64-bit compilations.
 Each version is a single .DLL (Microsoft) or .VST (Apple) file.
 There is no complicated installation procedure, and no license key validation is required.

 The processing load depends mainly upon the frame size of the input video.
 Frame sizes up to 1920*1080 should play smoothly (in a simple DAW project).
 Click on the VidPlayVST logo to see statistics about the current video file.

 The user interface is simple and features large buttons.
 This is to make the plug-in easy to use on a touch screen without a mouse.

 Windows version 7 or later is required.
 VidPlayVST will not run in Windows XP or Vista.